 That means if you write by ‘translating’ then all you are doing is setting yourself up for making grammatical and stylistic mistakes.

-So, the first thing you should do when trying to compose a text in a foreign language is definitely not translate.
+So, the first thing you should do when trying to compose a text in another language is definitely not translate.

-Follow these steps when writing a text in a foreign language:
+Follow these steps when writing a text in another language: